koldyn2193/devasc-study/README.md

 ● Create a Jenkins pipeline in which you download the necessary scripts and files from a GitHub repository and install the service from task 3 in a docker container.
 ● Take screenshots indicating the success of your actions and save script files.

+Cant proceed, because not enough memory on pc to support vm with jenkins even with 6gb hard lags

 ## Task 5 -- Unit Testing (20 points)